-Firmware going directly on a Fortinet Device will have the
+Firmware going directly to a Fortinet Device will have the

 Upgrading from the FortiGuard Network

-Because of this limitation in options, it means that you will not be able to use the Upgrade from: FortiGuard Network option to see all of the safe upgrade options.
+Because of this limitation in options, you will not be able to use the Upgrade from: FortiGuard Network option to see all of the safe upgrade options.
 You will either have to use the included upgrade path table or study the Release Notes.